lestrrat-go/httprc/README.md

 # httprc

-Cache resources that can be fetched by HTTP Requests, while keeping cached content up to date.
+`httprc` is a HTTP "Refresh" Cache.
+Its aim is to cache a remote resource that can be fetched via HTTP, but keep the cached content up-to-date based on periodic refreshing.

 # Sequence Diagram